515-516-6769

 Cosmetic dentistry statistics: Market growth, trends, and consumer shifts (2025-2034)

 The American smile is being rebuilt in public.
-Dentistry in the United States no longer sits quietly in exam rooms focused on decay and pain.
+Dentistry in the United States no longer remains confined to exam rooms focused on decay and pain.
 It now overlaps with cameras, hiring decisions, and social media feeds.
-By 2024, cosmetic dentistry services alone reached a valuation of $4.25 billion, but that number understates the shift underway.
+By 2024, cosmetic dentistry services alone accounted for $4.25 billion in value, but this figure understates the ongoing shift

-Spending is moving away from maintenance and toward appearance.
+Spending is shifting from maintenance to appearance.
 Practices that sell outcomes rather than treatments earn more, scale faster, and attract outside capital.
-Teeth have become professional infrastructure, and patients behave accordingly.
+Teeth have become a professional infrastructure, and patients behave accordingly.

 Key statistics